-I can’t help but to reflect on those days and contrast them with the loneliness we are enduring today.
+I can’t help but reflect on those days and contrast them with the loneliness we are enduring today.
 The division.
 The pain.
-It brings back feelings of that childish shame.
-We’re growing apart and in some ways.
+It brings back feelings of childish shame.
+We’re growing apart in some ways.
 I would never want a replay of 9/11 but I do miss who we were on 9/12.
-I believe we can mend our division and stand with the strength to defend our American family, and know one day we will.
+I believe we can mend our division and stand with the strength to defend our American family and know one day we will.
 That is what 9/11 means to me today.

 William Smoot, Goldwind Americas

 Conducting a Field Exercise at then Fort Lewis, WA.
 After “stand to” the commander called all of us into a half-circle.
 He and the 1SG explained what happened with the towers.
 We immediately returned from the field and began the tremendous duties of guarding HVA’s and all gates entering and exiting.
-The world changed that dreadful day.
+The world changed on that dreadful day.

 Calandria Owens, Calandria Coaching and Consulting